olivier-m/formica/docs/templates.rst

 *****

 This block renders the field itself.
 This is where you usually make the hard work to render your HTML tags.
-It receive the following template variables:
+It receives the following template variables:

 - **{{ field }}**: The field instance
 - **{{ form }}**: The form instance (comming from **{% form %}** tag)